How Much Do Instagram Influencers Make? $5K to $500K in 2026

 - We track 8,694 channels matched to this niche in our database, with 32 priced creators.

-- Marques Brownlee at 20.9M Instagram followers represents the T1 mega-tier income at scale.
+- Marques Brownlee at 20.9M Instagram followers represents the 1M-plus mega-band income at scale.

 Key takeaways